-As the former boss of Pepsi-Cola, Sculley is lured to Apple by Steve Jobs, who uses one of the most famous lines in the history business: “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”
+Steve Jobs personally lured Sculley to Apple using one of the most famous lines in the history business.
+“Do you want to spend the rest of your life selling sugared water,” Jobs asked Sculley, “or do you want a chance to change the world?”

 To persuade Sculley to leave his $500,000-per-year job at Pepsi, Apple agreed to pay him $1 million per year, with half coming in salary and half in the form of a bonus.
-He also got a $1 million signing bonus, $1 million golden parachute clause in his contract, 350,000 AAPL shares, and money to buy an equivalent house in California to the one he previously lived in in Connecticut.
+He also got a $1 million signing bonus, a $1 million golden parachute clause in his contract, 350,000 AAPL shares, and money to buy a house in California equivalent to his Connecticut home.

-At first, everything went well for Sculley.
-Shortly after arriving at Apple, he brought back Steve Wozniak, who was enjoying some time away from Apple.
+Everything went well for Sculley at first.
+Shortly after arriving at Apple, he brought back co-founder Steve Wozniak, who had been enjoying some time away from Cupertino.
 Woz began work on getting the mouse to work on the in-development Apple IIc.

 May turned out to be a very significant month in Sculley’s history.
-In May 1985, two years after he arrived at Apple, he carried out a major company-wide reorganization of Apple.
-This involved stripping Jobs of his role running the Mac division, and instead made him head of “New Product Development.”
-The move wound up being the first stage in Jobs’ 1985 departure from Apple.
+In May 1985, two years after he arrived in Cupertino, he carried out a major, company-wide reorganization of Apple.
+This involved stripping Jobs of his role running the Mac division and making him head of “new product development.”
+The move wound up being the first big step toward Jobs’ 1985 departure from Apple.

 A couple of years later, in May 1987, Sculley was named Silicon Valley’s top-paid executive, with his annual salary by this point reaching $2.2 million.
-Finally, in May 1993, Sculley stepped down as CEO — a decade after taking the position.
+Finally, in May 1993, Sculley stepped down as Apple CEO, a decade after taking the position.
 When he quit as CEO, Apple had $2 billion in cash, and $200 million in debt.

-Do you remember John Sculley’s reign at Apple?
+Do you remember Sculley’s reign at Apple?
 Leave your comments below.